ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 - **Machine learning**

     Uses a machine learning model to automatically annotate documents.
-This option is only available to you if you have created a machine learning model with {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} already.
+This option is only available to you if you have created a machine learning model with {{site.data.keyword.knowledgestudioshort}} already.
 If you add a new document set, you can run the machine learning annotator that you created previously to pre-annotate the new documents.
 If the new set of documents are similar to the documents that were used to train the machine learning annotator originally, then this is probably your best choice for pre-annotation.

 - **Rule**

     Uses a rule-based model to automatically annotate documents.
-This option is only available if you have created a rule-based model with {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} already.
+This option is only available if you have created a rule-based model with {{site.data.keyword.knowledgestudioshort}} already.
 If your documents contain common patterns of tokens from which you can derive meaning, this model might be a good choice.
 It can incorporate some of the function of the dictionary pre-annotator if you enable it, by identifying class types for dictionary terms that it finds in the documents also.

-Alternatively, you can import already-annotated documents, and use them to start training the machine learning model.
-You cannot run a pre-annotator on annotated documents that you import or the existing annotations will be stripped from the documents and replaced with annotations produced by the pre-annotator only.
+Alternatively, you can upload already-annotated documents, and use them to start training the machine learning model.
+You cannot run a pre-annotator on annotated documents that you upload or the existing annotations will be stripped from the documents and replaced with annotations produced by the pre-annotator only.

 > **Note:** You *can* run a pre-annotator on documents that were added to the ground truth as part of the current workspace.
 Annotations that were added to the documents, reviewed, accepted, and promoted to ground truth within the current workspace are not stripped out.